For Scrum Masters, team members, product owners, and everyone else developing amazing things.

 Over time, this team goes from dysfunctional to functional to high-performing.
 And it's all due to the retrospective.
 Having a regularly scheduled opportunity to improve is critical to unlocking a team's potential.

 As is evident from the two scenarios described above, retrospectives are the most important aspect of agility.
 In fact, it isn't a stretch to say that a team that adopts every aspect of scrum except for the retrospective isn't really agile at all.
 How can one be flexible and continuously improve without giving itself the time and space to do so?

-So, the key takeaway is: run retrospectives.
+So, the key takeaway is: run retrospectives to create high-performing Agile teams.
 Even "bad" ones are better than none at all.
 But if you want to learn how to run them well, find out here.